RobotLeopard86/CacaoEngine/CONTRIBUTING.md

 ## Branching Scheme
 Cacao Engine has two primary branches: `main` and `dev`. `dev` is an **unstable** branch where all core development should happen. `dev` should be squash-merged into `main` when a set of changes is complete and working. `main` **must** remain somewhat stable; in-progress work must not be merged into `main` (except work existing prior to the branch split).

 During release preparation, a branch should be made from `main` named `staging/<nickname of release>`.
 All alpha and beta testing should continue in the staging branch until the stable release is completed.
-Once the release is made, the staging branch should be merged back into `dev` and `main`, synchronizing all core branches, and the staging branch should be deleted.
+Once the release's lifecycle is complete (i.e. no more patch releases will be made and the next release will be a minor release instead), the staging branch should be merged back into `dev` and `main`, synchronizing all core branches, and the staging branch should be deleted.
 Release tags should be made from `main`.

 ## Contributing Your Changes
 All code contributions must be submitted as GitHub pull requests; standalone patches will not be accepted.